- Admission Requirements

 As a student at tight-knit Central Catholic High in Bloomington, Ill., Laura Lanzerotte dreamed of rubbing elbows with Chicago’s State Street fashion elite.

-After crossing the Commencement stage at Dominican University on May 5, State Street will be just the starting point in the career of one of Chicago’s most promising young designers.
+After crossing the Commencement stage at Dominican University in May of 2012, State Street is just the starting point in the career of one of Chicago’s most promising young designers.

 Lanzerotte, who graduated with a double major in apparel merchandising and apparel design with a double minor in graphic design and business administration, has sewn up some of the city’s most prestigious fashion honors.

-She recently took second place at the 11th Annual Driehaus Design Initiative, the city’s top runway competition for up-and-coming designers.
-In the past year, she’s also been named a finalist for the prestigious Stanley Paul Scholarship from the Apparel Industry Board and netted Outstanding Individual Design and Distinguished Senior Apparel Designer awards at Dominican’s own Mirage Fashion show.
+She took second place at the 11th Annual Driehaus Design Initiative, the city’s top runway competition for up-and-coming designers.
+She also was named a finalist for the prestigious Stanley Paul Scholarship from the Apparel Industry Board and netted Outstanding Individual Design and Distinguished Senior Apparel Designer awards at Dominican’s own Mirage Fashion show.
 She also is a two-time finalist in the Fashion Group International Design competition.

 “Growing up I was always the child who wanted to try everything.
 I was a dancer for 15 years, I played piano, I was in martial arts, I was a varsity athlete, I drew, painted, did ceramics,” Lanzerotte says.
 “It wasn't until high school where my interest in fashion sprung and I realized that I could express myself creatively through designing clothes.”